wiegerw/nerva/README.md

 epoch   9  loss:  0.2483  train accuracy:  0.5080  test accuracy:  0.5108  time:  0.0686s
 epoch  10  loss:  0.2479  train accuracy:  0.5081  test accuracy:  0.5112  time:  0.0686s
 ```

-### TBB library
-When using CMake in combination with MKL on linux, the Intel TBB library seems to be a requirement.
-It is unknown what causes this dependency.
-The B2 build doesn't require TBB.

-### Performance
-There is currently something wrong with the performance of the CMake build.
-The mlp program
-runs about 30 times slower than expected, which indicates that the MKL library is not
-actually being used.
-The B2 build doesn't have this problem, and the performance of the
-python interface is also as expected.